 To be fair, we were testing on cheap shared hosting, so you’ll likely have slightly better results with more powerful hosting.
 Still, we’ve tested lightweight themes on a similar configuration with much better results.

-If you want to get the design benefits of Avada without sacrificing your website’s performance, the WP Rocket plugin and Avada make a great pair.
+If you want to get the design benefits of Avada without sacrificing your site’s performance, WP Rocket and Avada make a great pair.

 As you saw above, WP Rocket can shave 1-2 seconds off your Avada page load times, which got our test site to a much more respectable ~3-second range for a majority of the pages.